 by Lauren Flynn

-Q. Tipperary have had a great start to the season, how would you describe it so far?
+Q. Waterford have had an impressive Championship season to date, how would you describe it so far?

-Q. How has the team been preparing as you get ready to face a strong Waterford side?
+Q. How has the team been preparing as you get ready for what promises to be a tough game against a strong Tipperary team?

 Liberty Insurance All-Ireland Senior Camogie Championship Quarter-Finals